ibm-cloud-docs/citrix-netscaler-vpx/url-redirection-netscaler-vpx.md

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}

-# Redirect URLs in a Citrix Netscaler VPX
+# Redirecting URLs in a Citrix Netscaler VPX

 The most common way to perform a `http://` to `https://` redirect in NetScaler is to take advantage of the backup/redirect feature, which was originally intended to redirect to a "server down" or "maintenance" page.